UtahJimmy/utahjimmy.github.io/_projects/2_project.md

 ---
 layout: post
 title: Building speakers
-description: Or: Just as nice for twice the price
+description: Just as nice for twice the price
 ---

 Psh, $250?